Panhead Engine Breather Bypass Install

-One of the first upgrades I made to my 1964 Harley-Davidson Duo-Glide was to change my primary drive from a chain to a belt.
-This upgrade provides two major advantages over the stock chain drive, less vibration at higher speeds and less maintenance.
+One of the first upgrades I made to my 1964 Harley-Davidson FLH Duo-Glide was to change my primary drive from a chain to a belt.
+This upgrade provides two major advantages over the stock chain drive: less vibration at higher speeds and less maintenance.
 My main motivation was less vibration to make highway riding a bit more enjoyable.
 The less maintenance is also a big plus because adjusting the chain drive is a long process.
 If you haven’t adjusted a chain drive on a vintage bike, it’s hard to imagine it is a big deal, but on these older bikes there is not a primary chain adjuster like on late model bikes.
 Instead, you have to adjust the position of the transmission to adjust the primary chain.
 After you finish adjusting your primary chain, then you have to readjust your clutch and rear chain.

 Since you cannot just block off the engine breather, I decided to reroute it around the new belt drive, using a variety of copper plumbing fittings that I picked up at the local hardware store.
 If you know how to solder copper pipe, this is a very easy way to make a breather bypass.
 If you’ve never soldered copper pipe, then I would suggest checking out some of the “Do It Yourself” type websites before starting this project.